 Can you feel it?
-The weather is warming up, and just because you’re no longer entitled to “spring break” doesn't mean you shouldn’t plan a little warm-weather excursion of your own.
-As we've already mentioned, travel doesn't have to be pricey, and sometimes it's best done spur of the moment.
+The weather is warming up, and just because you may no longer have a "spring break," it doesn't mean you can't plan a little warm-weather excursion.
+As we've mentioned before, travel doesn't have to be pricey, and sometimes it's best done spur-of-the-moment.

 But why April?
-It's the perfect month for a few reasons: It's not yet prime wedding season, the weather is still a little iffy here, and if you're lucky, you should be expecting a tax return sometime soon.
-Plus, what better way to kick off the summer than with a relaxing or adventurous (your pick) getaway?
-From a massive water fight abroad to beignet samples in the States, we’ve rounded up the best places to visit in April.
-Read on and then get packing.
+It's the perfect month for a few reasons: It's not yet prime wedding season, the weather is still a little iffy, and if you're lucky, you should be expecting a tax return sometime soon.
+Plus, what better way to kick off spring than with a relaxing or adventurous (your pick) getaway?

 Songkran is one of the most popular festivals in Thailand, if not the most popular.
 It celebrates the Thai New Year and starts this year on April 13.
 It takes place across Thailand, and depending on the city, it will typically run three to five days.
 The absolute best part is the citywide water fights—bring on the water pistols and buckets of water!
 These were adopted from the Thai tradition of families splashing water on each other as a good-luck blessing for the coming year.